 Special Education (Grades PK-Age 21)

-- A two-week summer session before the first year of the program;
+- A mandatory one-week summer session, typically in July, before the first year of the program;

-- A two-week summer session between the first and second years of the program;
+- A one- or two-week summer session between the first and second years of the program (differing based on major);

-- Two weeknight sessions each month, for core instruction;
+- Approximately two weeknight in-person sessions each month for core instruction;

-- One Saturday session each month for instruction specific to grade levels and subjects; and
+- Approximately two weeknight online sessions each month for instruction specific to grade levels and subjects;

-- During the first year, a weekly 3-4 hour deliberate practice session with Relay faculty in which residents have additional time to rehearse core techniques they are learning in the program.
+- During the first year, a weekly 3 hour deliberate practice session with Relay faculty in which Residents have additional time to rehearse core techniques they are learning in the program.